-- Trends or changes in the HIV disease prevalence over the past two calendar years (January 1, 2016 through December 31, 2017) that have affected the ADAP. - Changes to the state/territory's service delivery system that may include client need and/or administrative burden as a result of the changing health care landscape. - Changes in client population or demographics over the last two years including but not limited to increased eligible applicants, increased percentage of eligible clients below 100 percent of the FPL, high unemployment rates, increased co-morbidities (e.g., opioid addiction), and/or increased number of out-of-care clients seeking treatment.
+- Trends or changes in the HIV disease prevalence over the past two calendar years (January 1, 2017 through December 31, 2018) that have affected the ADAP. - Increases in clients engaged in care due to ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care. - Changes to the state/territory's service delivery system that may include client need and/or administrative burden as a result of the changing health care landscape. - Changes in client population or demographics over the last two years including, but not limited to, increased eligible applicants, increased percentage of eligible clients below 100 percent of the FPL, high unemployment rates, increased co-morbidities (e.g., opioid addiction), and/or increased number of out-of-care clients seeking treatment. - Increased program costs including, but not limited to, the cost of ADAP medications and/or cost to ADAP for insurance premiums, deductibles, and/or cost-sharing. - Decreased or level funding from state or federal resources for ADAP and/or HIV services. - METHODOLOGY -- Corresponds to Section V's Review Criterion 2 (Response)

-- Increased program costs including but not limited to the cost of ADAP medications and/or cost to ADAP for insurance premiums, deductibles, and/or cost-sharing. - Decreased or level funding from state or federal resources for ADAP and/or HIV services.
+A. ADAP Average Annual Client Costs and Forecasting

-METHODOLOGY -- Corresponds to Section V's Review Criterion 2 (Response) A. ADAP Average Annual Client Costs and Forecasting You must provide a calculation of the projected average cost per client for medication assistance and/or health insurance assistance for the FY 2019 ADAP ERF project period (April 1, 2019 through March 31, 2020).
+You must provide a calculation of the projected average cost per client for medication assistance and/or health insurance assistance for the FY 2020 ADAP ERF project period (April 1, 2020 through March 31, 2021).
 Important Note: You do not need to provide an average cost per client for a type of assistance for which you are not requesting funding.